 The Blackwood’s article (below) tells us that Dr. Edith Romney was originally published as A Woman’s Chance.
 In fact the running head in all three volumes of the present edition says

 making it look as if the book was renamed at the eleventh hour, after it had been set in type.
 But if the article’s author has ever personally seen a copy under the original title, it is more than I have.
 Even WorldCat doesn’t mention it except as an alternative to Dr. Edith Romney.

 Throughout the book, ”the doctor” without further identifier means sixty-year-old Dr. Fullagher.
 Lesser physicians such as Drs.
 Fane and Romney are designated by name.
-Tentative analogy: Socially the oldest daughter in a family is “Miss Smith”; only her younger sisters need the specificity of Miss Alice Smith.
+Tentative analogy: Socially the oldest daughter in a family is “Miss Smith”; only her younger sisters need the specificity of Miss Alice Smith, Miss Sarah Smith and so on.
 In Jane Austen—and possibly later—the wife of the head of a family is “Mrs. Smith”; only his sons’ and brothers’ wives need to be particularized as Mrs. Robert Smith.
 On the same principle, the ranking doctor in a given town might be “the doctor”.

 Though Dr. Edith Romney came out in 1883, someone must still have been reading it—and, more to the point, buying it—six years later: